Health-RI/img2catalog/README.md

 ## Development

 This project uses [Hatch](https://hatch.pypa.io/latest/) as a project manager.
-After cloning the repository, the development version can be run by `hatch run xnatdcat`.
+After cloning the repository, the development version can be run by `hatch run img2catalog`.
 Hatch will take care of dependencies and all of that.

 You can run unit tests by running `hatch run test`, or get in a shell in the python environment by